MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/send-parallel-requests.md

 |------------|------------|-------------------------------------|
 |`-2147015898`|`0x80072326`|`Number of concurrent requests exceeded the limit of 52.`|

-You can also mitigate the liklihood of this error occurring by sending your requests to all the servers that support the environment.
+You can also mitigate the liklihood of this error occurring by sending your requests to all the servers that support the environment by disabling sever affinity.

 ## Server affinity

 When you make a connection to a service on Azure a cookie is returned with the response and all your subsequent requests will attempt to be routed to the same server unless capacity management forces it to go to another server.
-If you remove this cookie, each request you send will be routed any of the eligible servers.
-This increases throughput because limits are applied per server.
-This simply allows you to use more servers if they are available.
+Interactive client applications, especially browser clients, benefit from this because it allows for re-using data cached on the server.
+Web browsers always have server affinity enabled and it cannot be disabled.

-> [!NOTE]
+When sending requests in parallel from your client applcation, you can gain performance benefits by disabling this cookie.
+Each request you send will be routed any of the eligible servers.
+Not only does this increase total throughput, it also helps reduce impact of service protection limits because each limit is applied per server.

-> This strategy should only be used by applications that are seeking to optimize throughput.
-Interactive client applications benefit from the affinity cookie because it allows for reusing cached data that would otherwise need to be re-created leading to poorer performance.
+Following are some examples showing how to disable server affinity with .NET.

 ### [SDK for .NET](#tab/sdk)